HiyawNT/vscode-vim-bindings/README.md

 # vscode-vim-bindings
-Well at least it's a starting point LOL 😀, use this if your starting with VimMotions and NeoVim or Vim is too overwhelming
+Well you gotta start somewhere right 😀, use this if your starting with VimMotions and NeoVim or Vim is too overwhelming

 # VS Code Vim Keybindings – Clean & Minimalist Setup
 *(the one where `D`, `C`, `S` finally stop yanking garbage into your clipboard)*